TomGittyTest/FolioDuplicate/pages/terms.md

 ## Definitions

-For the purposes of these Terms and Conditions:
+For da purposes of these Terms and Conditions:

 - **Affiliate** means an entity that controls, is controlled by or is under common control with a party, where "control" means ownership of 50% or more of the shares, equity interest or other securities entitled to vote for election of directors or other managing authority.
 - **Country** refers to: California, United States